What is LTV in SaaS?

 The second most powerful lever is expansion MRR.
 Companies with negative net revenue churn (where existing customers grow faster than churned customers leave) can sustain much higher CACs because LTV keeps expanding.
 A customer who starts at $100/mo but grows to $500/mo over 24 months has an entirely different unit economics profile.

-The mistake most companies make is obsessing over CAC reduction when they should be optimizing churn and expansion.
+Common mistake: obsessing over CAC reduction when you should optimize churn first.
 Cutting CAC from $200 to $150 while LTV stays at $600 moves your ratio from 3:1 to 4:1.
-But reducing churn from 5% to 3.5% moves LTV from $600 to $857—that's 4:1 even at the higher $200 CAC, plus you keep more customers.
+But reducing churn from 5% to 3.5% moves LTV from $600 to $857—4:1 even at higher CAC, plus you retain more customers.

 Think about how ad algorithms work: they analyze thousands of signals (demographics, interests, device type, time of day, previous website behavior) to predict who will convert.
 Without LTV data, they're optimizing to find people who will sign up cheaply.
 With LTV data, they're optimizing to find people who will stay and pay.
 Those are different people with different characteristics.